Azivon 250mg Capsule

 lactation

-Azivon 250mg Capsule may be taken with or without food, but it is better to take it at a fixed time.
+Azivon 250mg Capsule may be taken with or without food.

 None